February 14, 2023 – Update

-On April 15, 2009, a class action lawsuit was launched on behalf of the proposed representative plaintiff Jeffrey Lispon, against Cassels Brock & Blackwell LLP (“Cassels Brock”) in respect of allegations relating to a legal opinion prepared in support of a timeshare program operated and promoted by the Athletic Trust of Canada (the “Legal Opinions”) for anticipated tax credits.
+On April 15, 2009, a class action lawsuit was launched on behalf of the proposed representative plaintiff Jeffrey Lipson, against Cassels Brock & Blackwell LLP (“Cassels Brock”) in respect of allegations relating to a legal opinion prepared in support of a timeshare program operated and promoted by the Athletic Trust of Canada (the “Legal Opinions”) for anticipated tax credits.
 Mr. Lipson brings the action on behalf of individuals who participated in the Timeshare Program in 2000, 2001, 2002 and/or 2003 and received Timeshare Weeks from the Athletic Trust and donated them, together with a cash donation, to one or more registered charities (the “Class Members”).

 Mr. Lipson’s statement of claim alleges that, among other things, the Legal Opinions did not meet the appropriate standard of care, contained various express and implied misrepresentations and that as a result, the Class Members suffered damages when the Canada Revenue Agency disallowed the charitable donations.
 The allegations in the statement of claim have not yet been proven in Court.

-The Plaintiff’s certification motion was heard in Toronto on November 7 and 8, 2011.
+Certification Hearing & Appeal - The Plaintiff’s certification motion was heard in Toronto on November 7 and 8, 2011.
 In reasons for decision released on November 14, 2011, the Plaintiff’s certification motion was dismissed by the Court.

+The Plaintiff appealed the Court’s decision to the Court of Appeal for Ontario.
+The Plaintiff’s appeal was argued on September 17 & 18, 2012.
+In reasons for decision released on March 19, 2013, a unanimous Court of Appeal allowed the Plaintiff’s appeal and certified this action as a class proceeding.
 To view or download a copy of the Court of Appeal’s decision in Lipson v.
 Cassels Brock click here: Court of Appeal Reasons Lipson v.
 Cassels Brock.

-Pursuant to the Order of the Court of Appeal for Ontario, Mr. Lipson has been appointed to act as the Representative Plaintiff for the following Class:
+Court Approved Notice of Certification - Pursuant to the Order of the Court of Appeal for Ontario, Mr. Lipson has been appointed to act as the Representative Plaintiff for the following Class:

 - All individuals who applied and were accepted to be beneficiaries of the Athletic Trust in 2000, 2001, 2002 and/or 2003 and received Timeshare Weeks from the Athletic Trust and donated them, together with a cash donation, to one or more of the RCAAAs (the “Class Members”).